 Participation in intramural activities is strictly voluntary.
 There are risks inherent to participation in sports and recreation.
 The University does not assume responsibility for personal injuries or loss of property.
 Injuries and their resulting costs are the responsibility of the participant.
 Recreation & Wellbeing strongly advises participants to take advantage of a University-sponsored insurance plan or a private insurance policy.

 Health insurance coverage is required for all University students and all intramural participants.
 Enrollment in the University without insurance may result in an individual’s removal from the University.

-Each individual is responsible for the verification of her/his eligibility.
+Each individual is responsible for the verification of their eligibility.
 Team captains must also accept the responsibility for the eligibility status of any participant representing their respective teams.
-Questions regarding participant eligibility should be brought to the attention of senior Intramural Sports Staff.
+Questions regarding participant eligibility should be brought to the attention of senior Intramural Sports staff.

-All undergraduate and graduate students currently enrolled in the University of Massachusetts Amherst and UMass Amherst faculty/staff are eligible to participate in intramural activities sponsored by Campus Recreation, except as provided by special eligibility rules.
+All undergraduate and graduate students currently enrolled in the University of Massachusetts Amherst and UMass Amherst faculty/staff are eligible to participate in intramural activities sponsored by Recreation & Wellbeing, except as provided by special eligibility rules.

 Students on academic probation are permitted to compete in intramural activities.
 Only probationary cases which the Dean of Students office feels are of a nature that warrant non-participation will be ineligible.

 Each individual, as well as the team captain, is responsible for verifying their eligibility:

 - Undergraduates currently enrolled at the University of Massachusetts

 - Graduate students, continuing education students, faculty and staff who have purchased a recreation membership for the semester